-Grants of Plan-Based Awards Under N uture Payouts on-Equity an Awards (1) Estimated Fut Under Equit Plan Aw y Incentive Stock Awards: Number of Shares of Stock or Units (3) Grant Date Fair Value of Stock Name Grant Date Target (\$) Maximum (\$) Threshold (#) Target (#) (#) Awards (4) Peter F. Sinisgalli 1/26/2012 \$ 500,000 \$1,000,000 1 13,915 13,914 \$1,204,996 Eddie Capel 1/26/2012 265,000 530,000 1 9,277 9,276 803,345 Dennis B. Story 1/26/2012 230,000 460,000 1 5,218 5,218 451,879 Jeffrey S. Mitchell 1/26/2012 365,000 730,000 1 8,349 8,349 723,023 Bruce S. Richards 1/26/2012 155,000 310,000
+Grants of Plan-Based Awards Estimated Future Payouts Under Non- Equity Incentive Plan Awards (1) Payouts Under Non- Equity Incentive PlanPayouts Under Equity Incentive Plan Stock Awards: Number of Shares of Stock or Grant Date Fair Value of Stock Name Grant Date Target (\$) Maximum (\$) Threshold (#) Target (#) Units (3) (#) Awards (4) Peter F. Sinisgalli 1/26/2012 \$500,000 \$1,000,000 1 13,915 13,914 \$ 1,204,996 Eddie Capel 1/26/2012 265,000 530,000 1 9,277 9,276 803,345 Dennis B. Story 1/26/2012 230,000 460,000 1 5,218 5,218 451,879 Jeffrey S. Mitchell 1/26/2012 365,000 730,000 1 8,349 8,349 723,023 Bruce S. Richards 1/26/2012 155,000 310,000 - - - -

-- These columns represent the Company's regular annual cash incentive plan threshold, target and maximum awards for 2012.
-The actual cash incentives paid to the named executive officers for 2012 pursuant to the plans are set forth in the Summary Compensation Table under the "Non-Equity Incentive Plan Compensation" column. - These columns represent performance-based restricted stock unit awards, which are unvested on the date of grant.
+(1) These columns represent the Company's regular annual cash incentive plan threshold, target and maximum awards for 2012.
+The actual cash incentives paid to the named executive officers for 2012 pursuant to the plans are set forth in the Summary Compensation Table under the "Non-Equity Incentive Plan Compensation" column.

+(2) These columns represent performance-based restricted stock unit awards, which are unvested on the date of grant.
 Holders will earn performance-based restricted stock unit awards if certain consolidated revenue and adjusted earnings per share objectives are met in 2012.
 The number of earned awards is determined by multiplying the average of the actual revenue and adjusted earnings per share performance for 2012 compared to the established threshold, target and maximum objectives by the maximum number of performance-based restricted stock awards granted.
 Where the Company's performance for a metric (revenue or adjusted earnings per share) falls between the threshold and the target objectives, or between the target and the maximum objectives, the relevant performance percentage is determined using linear interpolation.
-Performance for any metric is capped at 200% of target, and under no circumstances can earned performance-based awards exceed the number of performance-based awards granted.
+Performance-based awards granted.
 Based on our financial performance in 2012, 100% of the performance-based awards were earned.
-The earned portion generally vests in four equal annual installments commencing on the first anniversary of the date of grant. - (3) This column represents service-based restricted stock granted to the executives during 2012 pursuant to the Company's 2007 Stock Incentive Plan.
-These shares also generally vest in four equal annual installments commencing on the date of grant. - (4) This column represents the aggregate grant date fair value for service-based and performance-based restricted stock awards in accordance with the stock compensation topic in the FASB Codification.
+The earned portion generally vests in four equal annual installments commencing on the first anniversary of the date of grant.

+(3) This column represents service-based restricted stock granted to the executives during 2012 pursuant to the Company's 2007 Stock Incentive Plan.
+These shares also generally vest in four equal annual installments commencing on the date of grant.

+(4) This column represents the aggregate grant date fair value for service-based and performance-based restricted stock awards in accordance with the stock compensation topic in the FASB Codification.
 These award fair values have been determined based on the closing price of the Company's stock on the date of grant.
 As mentioned above, 100% of the performance-based awards were earned.